ObenaufLab/CaTCH/README.md

 *barcoding_results_run.R*

 This will compile a report using the *barcoding_results_template.Rmd* template.
+It creates

+* an HTML report with interactive figures,
+* optionally a PDF static copy of those figures,
+* a table with the counts and percentages of barcodes and their assigned IDs, and
+* a table with the pairwise sample correlations.

 *IMPORTANT*
 Please provide full paths to the files and directories.
 On Linux systems, you can wrap the relative